CONNECTING TO THE SMITH RESIDENCE NETWORK

 For more information about supported and unsupported devices, click here.
 Note that supported devices without browser integration must be registered manually by the User Support Center.
 Contact the USC at x4487 for assistance.

-- If you still can't connect wirelessly, contact the User Support Center at x4487.
+- If you followed all the instructions here and still can't connect to Eduroam, contact the User Support Center at x4487.

 - To switch to a wired connection, connect one end of an Ethernet cable to the Ethernet port on your computer and the other to the Ethernet wall port in your room.